About Heel Pain / Plantar Fasciitis

 Heel pain can be excruciating, prevent you from walking properly, and impair your mobility.
 When your heel hurts, you can get quick relief from Dr. Neil Zwiebel at Park East Podiatry in New York City, New York.

 Park East Podiatry offers the most advanced, most effective Heel Pain treatments in Manhattan

 and throughout NYC.
 Call us today at 212-207-4360.
-If you’re a resident of or work in the New York City area, Dr. Zwiebel is the best podiatrist in Manhattan to help alleviate your heel pain.
+If you’re a resident of or work in the New York City area, Dr. Zwiebel is the best podiatrist in Manhattan to help alleviate your Heel and Plantar Fasciitis Treatment NYC.